 To be eligible to become a ‘Retired Member’, you must have held an AAIR membership for more than 10 years and be retired from the full-time workforce.
 Exceptions can be made at the discretion of the Committee.
 Your application to become a ‘Retired Member’ must be submitted using the membership form, and must be approved by the Committee.

 So, if you would like to keep your finger on the pulse and stay connected with AAIR, we’d love to remain friends with you!

 Now, simply sit back, have a latte, and enjoy your continuing relationship with AAIR.

 Life members are people who have rendered long, outstanding, meritorious and exceptional service as a Member to AAIR.
 They have aided AAIR in achieving its aims, or for any other commendable reason.

-Both life membership and honorary life membership are conferred by the AAIR Executive Committee, and upon recommendation from the AAIR Executive Committee to the AAIR membership at an AAIR AGM.
+Life membership is conferred by the AAIR Executive Committee upon recommendation from the AAIR Executive Committee to the AAIR membership at an AAIR Annual General Meeting.